brycewray/hugo-site/content/posts/2018/11/some-curmudgeonish-thoughts.md

 ## Nope, the word is _yeah_

 I'm unclear as to when people got [the notion that _ya_ or _yea_ is how you spell _yeah_](http://www.genpink.com/yeah-yay-yah-ya/).
 I could see _yeh_, maybe.
 But _yea_?
 Someone misusing that apparently never ran into someone quoting a "Yea, verily," from the gospels.
-And the misuse of _ya_ eludes me altogether, unless somebody somewhere thinks it's the way a variety of languages spell [their word for _yes_](https://en.wiktionary.org/wiki/ja) and decided it would be cool to---ahhhh, no, don't think that works either.
+And the misuse of _ya_ eludes me altogether, unless somebody somewhere thinks it's the way a variety of languages spell [their word for _yes_](https://en.wiktionary.org/wiki/ja) and decided it would be cool to --- ahhhh, no, don't think that works either.

 ## Hating the platform doesn't require&nbsp;ALL-CAPS